stecman/passnote/docs/architecture.md

 # Passnote Architecture

 This document describes the relationships between data objects in Passnote, and generally how it is designed to work.
-I wrote this mostly because I kept getting confused about the big picture when I was implementing details.

 ## Purpose